mshnjffr/e_commerce_store/README.md

 This project serves as a **practical training platform** for developers learning to work with AI coding assistants.
 It provides real-world scenarios and comprehensive exercises that teach:

-- 🤖 **AI Assistant Integration**: How to effectively use Cody for code generation, debugging, and refactoring
+- 🤖 **AI Assistant Integration**: How to effectively use modern AI coding assistants with advanced prompting techniques
 - 🔧 **Hands-on Exercises**: 5 progressive exercises covering beginner to advanced scenarios
-- 🏗️ **Production-ready Patterns**: Best practices for full-stack development with React and FastAPI
+- 🏗️ **Production-ready Patterns**: Best practices for full-stack development with React TypeScript and Spring Boot
 - 🐛 **Realistic Debugging**: Intentional bugs and challenges that mirror real development issues

 ## ✨ Features